“The people who walked in darkness have seen a great light; those who dwelt in a land of deep darkness, on them has light shined.”- Isaiah 9:2

-Today’s question: How has Jesus’ light started to shine in the darkness of your ministry downsizing or vocation loss?
+Today’s question: How has God brought light to the darkness of your vocation loss?
 Please share.